 - Always be hydrating.
-Bring your own water wherever you go and be sure to get enough electrolytes. - · Get enough sleep. - Eat healthy, nourishing food. - If you don't know what's in something, it's best not to drink or eat it. - There have been incidents of intentional dosing with intent to assault also known as giving someone "roofies."
-Participants should be aware of this and exercise appropriate caution. - If you feel like you've been dosed, seek help immediately.

-- If you see someone who appears to be overly intoxicated, ask them if they need help.
+Bring your own water wherever you go and be sure to get enough electrolytes. - Get enough sleep. - Eat healthy, nourishing food. - If you don't know what's in something, it's best not to drink or eat it. - There have been incidents of intentional dosing with intent to assault also known as giving someone "roofies."
+Participants should be aware of this and exercise appropriate caution. - If you see someone who appears to be overly intoxicated, ask them if they need help.
 Particularly if they are being led away by someone who doesn't appear intoxicated, check in. - If you or someone around you needs help, seek out a Black Rock Ranger, medical personnel, or law enforcement officer.
 They are there to ensure your safety and will assist you. - Volunteers from the Zendo Project and the Green Dot team of Black Rock Rangers are trained to help people who are going through challenging emotional processes.
 Both groups offer safe spaces in BRC.
 Seek them out.